CPE Configuration

 Routing Considerations

-If you use BGP dynamic routing with your Site-to-Site VPN, you can configure routing so that Oracle prefers one tunnel over the other.
+If you use BGP dynamic routing with Site-to-Site VPN, you can configure routing so that Oracle prefers one tunnel over the other.

 Note that the Cisco ASA policy-based configuration uses a single tunnel.